KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession1/docs/ws1-architecture/README.md

 In this section of the worksheet, we will organize files with similar purposes to make it easy to maintain the website.

-At the end of this section, you will have a webpage that looks like this
+At the end of this section, you will have a webpage that looks like this:

 ![](images/finished.png)